-- At the beginning of each school year, every student's parent/guardian and district employee must complete the Digital Device Agreement granting the district permission to provide and use a District-owned device. - Student-assigned devices will be issued with one charger.
-NO device or charger will be issued without a completed device agreement and no device or charger will be issued to any student with outstanding payment for damaged or lost devices. - Chromebooks are to be returned as received, except normal wear and tear as determined by the District, at the conclusion of every school year, or as requested by Administration or Technology Staff. - Annually, student-assigned devices and chargers must be turned in by the date set by the school district to be assessed and may be reissued by a member of the technology staff or school employee designee. - CCS Technology staff, the principal of the school, and/or school designee is empowered to approve or disapprove the condition of devices and chargers upon issue and return. - Students owing fees and graduating Seniors must turn their device in by the date set by the school district. - Any withdrawn/expelled student or staff whose employment has ended, must immediately return the device and charger for inspection.
+- At the beginning of each school year, every student's parent/guardian & district employee must review & agree to the Digital Device Agreement granting the district permission to provide & use a District-owned device. - Student-assigned devices are issued with one charger & one protective case.
+NO device, charger, or protective case will be issued without a completed device agreement & no device, charger, or protective case will be issued to any student with outst&ing payment for damaged or lost devices. - Chromebooks shall be returned as received, except normal wear & tear (determined by district) at the conclusion of every school year, or as requested by Administration Technology Staff. - Annually, student-assigned devices & chargers must be turned in by the date set by the school district to be assessed & may be reissued by a member of the technology staff or school employee designee. - CCS Technology staff, the principal of the school, &/or school designee is empowered to approve or disapprove the condition of devices & chargers upon issue & return. - Students owing fees & graduating Seniors must turn their device in by the date set by the school &/or district. - Any withdrawn/expelled student or staff whose employment has ended, must immediately return all devices & chargers for inspection.
 If any damage is determined, payment must be made at that time.